Depreciation & Methods for Calculating Depreciation

 What Depreciation Formula to Apply?

 The three prominent formulas to calculate depreciation apply differently in different scenarios.
-The choice of the depreciation method can be based on the assets in question and the impact they will be creating.
+The choice of the depreciation method can be based on the assets in question and the impact they will have.

 The key features on which the choice of depreciation methods depends are: